 She recently essayed the role of First Woodsprite in the Philippine Premiere of Rusalka (Dvorak).
 She also essayed the roles of Pamina in Die Zauberflöte (Mozart), Susanna in Il Segreto di Susanna (Wolf-Ferrari), Koro/Ninang in the World Premiere of San Andres B. (Almario/Toledo), Geraldine in A Hand of Bridge (Barber), Mrs. Hayes in Susannah (Floyd).
 She also premiered Alejandro Consolacion’s Missa Brevis in 2006.

-She had the privilege to be mentored by well-known international musicians in voice (Romanian-British soprano Nelly Miricioiu, Australian Wagnerian soprano Claire Primrose and Filipino tenor Arthur Espiritu), conducting (American conductor Brady Allred), and choral masterclasses (American conductor/composer Eric Banks, German conductor Klaus-Jurgen Etzold, and Indonesian Budi Susanto Yohanes).
+She had the privilege to be mentored by well-known international musicians in voice (British soprano Susan Waters, Romanian-British soprano Nelly Miricioiu, Australian Wagnerian soprano Claire Primrose and Filipino tenor Arthur Espiritu), conducting (American conductor Brady Allred), and choral masterclasses (American conductor/composer Eric Banks, German conductor Klaus-Jurgen Etzold, and Indonesian Budi Susanto Yohanes).
 She has also been invited to facilitate choral workshops for corporate, church, and school choirs, and to adjudicate choral and voice competitions in the country.

-At present, she teaches voice, handles social media accounts for different companies and institutions, and is a contributing writer for magazines and websites.
+She is teaching voice and choirs online.
 She is the author of the blogsite, www.touringkitty.com where she writes about music, family, food, and life.